-During 2009, the Authority finished implementing a series of expansions to the Peace River Facility undertaken as part of its ongoing plans to meet projected future increasing water demands resulting from expected future regional growth in the member counties.
+During 2009, the Authority finished implementing a series of expansions to the Peace River Facility undertaken as part of its ongoing plans to meet projected future increasing water demands resulting from expected future regional growth in the four member counties.
 These expansions included increasing the Facility's river pumping capacity from 44 to 90 mgd (the 1996 permit limit) and construction that increased the Facility's treatment capacity to 48 mgd (twice the previous capacity).
 In addition, construction of a new regional off-stream reservoir with a capacity of approximately 6 billion gallons was completed.
 The pumping capacity from the river was later re-rated to 120 mgd.
+Further improvements as of late 2015 increased the Facility's treatment capacity and the Facility is now permitted to treat 51 mgd.
 Current planning includes additions and expansions to the system transmission pipe networks to expand and optimize water delivery throughout the four county service region.